sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

     > If the order number is found in Excel, i.e. the condition is **True**, set the variable using **Set Variable Value** activity that is a **Data Management Activity**.

 6. To add set variable Value:
-    - Click on the canvas,
+    - Click on the canvas.
-    - in Automation Details search for the activity **Set Variable Value**,
+    - In Automation Details search for the activity **Set Variable Value**.
     - Drag and Drop the activity into the canvas.

     <!-- border -->![001](033.png)